 A recent Graco high chair recall is highlighting the importance of safety and proper use of high chairs.
 If you have an infant or toddler, a high chair is likely an important part of your household.
-Learn more about the high chair recall, see if you are impacted, and find out more about how to keep your child safe while using a high chair.
+Learn more about the recall, see if you are impacted, and find out more about how to keep your child safe while using a high chair.

-Graco High Chair Recall Information
+Graco High Chair Recall Details

 On March 1, 2018, Graco initiated a recall of more than 36,000 Table2Table 6-in-1 high chairs sold exclusively at Wal-Mart stores.
 The Table2Table high chair is a convertible model that can be converted from a traditional high chair to a booster seat, then to a toddler seat and accompanying table.

 According to the Consumer Product Safety Commission (CPSC), the rear legs of the high chair can pivot out of normal position, causing instability making the chair collapse or fall over.
 At the time of the high chair recall, the company reportedly received 38 reports of malfunctions causing the chair to collapse.
 Five children have reportedly been injured due to the defect.

 The recalled high chairs were sold at Wal-Mart stores between October 2016 and December 2017.
 The affected high chairs have a model number of 1969721.
 At least 36,000 chairs were sold in the United States, and another 3,200 were sold in Canada.
 The recall affects all products sold in both locations.